 Suspension -School days missed as a result of suspension are considered unexcused; however, a suspended student will have the opportunity to make up and receive credit for major projects and tests (not daily assignments, homework, or quizzes).
 Grade level counselors will work with teachers to determine assignments that will be accepted and will communicate this to students.
-High School students will have 3 days from the last day of the suspension to turn in assignments to their teachers at their base school.
-Intermediate/Middle School students will have 1-3 days from the last day of the suspension to turn in assignments to their teachers at their base school as determined by the school administrator.
+Students will have 3 days from the last day of the suspension to turn in assignments to their teachers at their base school.
 If a student is placed in Second Chance Alternative School (2C), the student is generally suspended 1-3 days prior to the placement.
-The student is responsible for completing the work missed during the time of suspension and getting the agreed upon work to the base school within the 5 day period.
+The student is responsible for completing the work missed during the time of suspension and getting the agreed upon work to the base school within the 3 day period.